-How to Save Money in Tonga
+How to Save Money on Your Trip to Tonga

 Home to royalty, a scattering of idyllic islands, turquoise waters and some of the top whale-swimming, scuba diving and game fishing experiences in the South Pacific, Tonga might seem like a destination that only the rich and famous can afford.
 But look a little closer and you’ll see that Tonga is a humble country with an array of budget accommodations, affordable transport and more.
 That combined with our money-saving tips below, makes it easy to save money when travelling in Tonga.

-Before we jump into how to to save money in Tonga, be sure to bookmark Tonga Travel Budget: How Much Does a Trip to Tonga Cost? for even more budgeting advice.
+Before we jump into how to save money in Tonga, be sure to bookmark Tonga Travel Budget: How Much Does a Trip to Tonga Cost? for even more budgeting advice.

 1. Pay with Cash

 You always need cash available in Tonga.
 There are many cafes, guesthouses, convenience stores, activity providers and more that only accept.
 While there are around 700 outlets that accept debit or credit cards, note that this usually comes with unfavourable exchange fees from your bank plus a 4-5% surcharge from the outlet.
 As we said, it’s best to have cash available.
 Read more on the subject in What is The Best Way to Pay in Tonga?

 2. Withdraw Lots of Money at Once to Save on Fees